Williamrai/CatchTheSound/README.md

 - https://css-tricks.com/

 ## Challenges
 The challenge for this submission was the bugs you would get while working on the main logic of the game.
 When I was writing the script for the main logic of this game, some of the functions were not working as expected.
-For example, the sound of the game was not working and to make it work I had to add this code
+For example, the sound of the game was not working and to make it work I had to add this code.
+It is another way to implement Web Audio context.
+For some reasons the given code was not working so I changed it to this code.
 ```javascript=
 var contextClass = (window.AudioContext ||
     window.webkitAudioContext ||